 SWOT analysis may help you with this.
 Here you can find a list of SWOT templates.

-Traditional business plan vs lean startup: Which is best for my business?
+The Lean Startup vs Traditional business plan: Which is best for my business?

 In the world of business, there seems to be an automatic assumption that the traditional business model is outdated and bad, and that the lean startup methodology is modern and good.